 Hidden away in the beautiful Vila Nova de Gaia (Porto’s wine country), lies a stunning stone house from the 1960s, which has been renovated into one of the city’s top-ranked restaurants.
 Pedro Lemos is where it’s AT.
 It represents the perfect balance between the older traditional Portugal and the contemporary world.
 This place even has a Michelin star, friends.
 Quality or what??

 Rua Sá da Bandeira, 8

 This restaurant blends perfectly into its surroundings in the Hotel Teatro.
 Everything about this place is related to the scenic arts!
-If you’re looking for a romantic dinner for two, this is your spot for sure.
+If you’re looking for a romantic dinner in Porto for two, this is your spot for sure.
 Its spectacular decoration resembles an old theatre stage, which gives it the necessary hints of drama and passion.
 Its exquisite menu offers many dainty dishes, perfect for a date!